if-paul-then/BlenderVSEGenerativeMediaBridge/impl_plan.md

     3.  **Remove Operator:** Create an `Operator` that removes the currently selected item from the `CollectionProperty`.
     4.  **Connect UI:** Add the operator buttons to the preferences `Panel` in `ui.py`.
     5.  **Registration:** Import and register the new operator classes in `__init__.py`.
+- **Testable Outcome:**
+    1. Clicking the `+` button in the preferences panel adds a new "Generator" item to the list.
+    2. When an item is selected, the "Name" and "YAML Config" fields become editable.
+    3. Clicking the `-` button removes the selected item from the list.
+    4. Changes persist after saving preferences and restarting Blender.

 ## [ ] Milestone 1e: Vendoring Dependency